 Biking in an Emerging WorldIn Morocco, traffic can be faster and more congested than what you may be used to.
 You may also find the "rules of the road" to be different, with vehicles focusing only on what's ahead of them and entering traffic too quickly, or pedestrians rushing across the road.
 We've designed our routes throughout Morocco to avoid heavily trafficked areas whenever possible.
 However, it's important to be alert and cautious, especially in busier areas around villages and major intersections.

 Rest assured, our Moroccan team is there to help and guide you along the way.

 Day 1 Pedal through an exotic landscape more accustomed to camels than cyclists Adults head to the small village of Tamesloht, home to a zaouia (holy site), while kids engage in a friendly game of donkey polo A biking route through rolling countryside leads to the Gorges d'Ouirgane.

-Day 2 In the High Atlas Mountains, hike to a village accessible only by foot and experience traditional life Share mint tea, fresh bread and olive oil with a welcoming Berber family Enjoy a lively performance of singing, drumming and dancing before our feast of Moroccan specialties.
+Day 2 In the High Atlas Mountains, hike to a village accessible only by foot and experience traditional life Share mint tea, fresh bread and olive oil with a welcoming Berber family Enjoy a lively performance of singing, drumming and dancing before dining on Moroccan specialties.

 Day 3 Luxurious Heure Bleue Palais with spectacular ocean views Goats climbing trees?
 Look for them in the argan trees as you ride undulating terrain past sun-kissed olive groves toward the Atlantic With our local guide, explore the narrow winding streets of Essaouira, an artsy white-washed port town and World Heritage site.